s3qn/s3qn/README.md

 I Like training calisthenics

-I also like to study languages and immerse different cultures
+I also like to study languages and immerse in different cultures

 <sub>always running another box</sub>